header.jpg

 • examination of the methodology used for modeling and interpreting data.

-A Cosmology Group maintains this website, a discussion forum and the ACG Newsletter in a GitHub repository.
+A Cosmology Group maintains this website, a discussion forum, and the ACG Newsletter in a GitHub repository.
 Observational data and work of interest to ACG are listed in Resources.
 To contribute to the content of the website, please consult the project wiki.

-© 2018–2023 ACG
+© 2018–2024 ACG

 Table of contents